vagos/community-support-wt/NOTES.md

 ### Code hurdles

--[X] How to pass usernames and profile pictures for post comments?
+- [X] How to pass usernames and profile pictures for post comments?
     - with another function that returns all usernames ?
     - with a SQL querry to extend comments to include usernames.
 (THIS) "select comment.*, user.name as creatorName from comment join (select id,name from user) as user on user.id=comment.creator WHERE comment.post= {postID};"
     <br>
     cool trick with comment.* will return only all the comment colums(https://stackoverflow.com/questions/26203799/using-an-inner-join-without-returning-any-columns-from-the-joined-table)

+- [ ] How to show and retrive replies to a comment?
+    - for now I will just load them as comments and put them in the correct place through a script
+    - Later I think it is better to do a querry for comments that are replies to a comment in this post , after loading the page